TomH131/higher-or-lower/README.md

 ![Opening message and choosing difficulty](assets/images/opening-and-difficulty.png)

-Once a difficulty has been selected a number is randomly generated and the terminal asks the user to input their first guess.
-Easy is a number between 1 and 25 as it still poses a challenge but with 5 attempts it is definitely doable.
-Medium is 1 to 100 as that feels like a normal challenge and hard is between 1 and 200 to pose a proper challenge.
-I then later added in the extreme difficulty of 1 to 1000 for people who are looking for a real challenge.
+Once a difficulty has been selected, a number is randomly generated, and the terminal asks the user to input their first guess.
+The ranges for each difficulty level are as follows:

+ - Easy: 1 to 25
+ - Medium: 1 to 100
+ - Hard: 1 to 200
+ - Extreme: 1 to 1000

 ![Input guess](assets/images/input-guess.png)

-After each guess has been made the user is given feedback, letting them know how many attempts they have left, whether they need to guess a higher or lower number and also a temperature system to give them some idea of how close to the answer they are.
-If the user guesses a number within 2 of the correct they receive the message "You're scorching!" so they know they are very close to the correct answer.
-The message is "You're warm." if they are within 10 and "You're cold." if they are within 25.
-If their guess is over 25 then they receive the message "You're freezing.".
+After each guess, the user receives feedback, indicating how many attempts they have left, whether they need to guess a higher or lower number, and a temperature system to hint how close they are to the correct answer.
+The feedback messages are:

+ - "You're scorching!" if within 2 of the correct answer.
+ - "You're warm." if within 10.
+ - "You're cold." if within 25.
+ - "You're freezing." if over 25 away.

 ![Feedback](assets/images/feedback.png)